 World Radio Day Activities

-1. Tune in to a World Radio Event directly
+Tune in to a World Radio event directly

 Yes!
-You can be the most imaginative person on the block by holding a Radio Only party.
+You can be the most imaginative person on the block by hosting a Radio Only party.
 Invite your friends over and turn off the TV.
-Confiscate everyone's cell phone (that should be entertaining).
-Then spend the afternoon listening only to radio.
-Hey, at one time everybody did that.
-They loved it.
-You will be amazed at the variety of entertainment, news, and information available on radio alone.
+Confiscate everyone's cell phones (that should be entertaining).
+Then spend the afternoon listening only to the radio.
+Hey, everybody did this back in the day and they loved it.
+You will be amazed at the variety of entertainment, news, and information available on the radio alone.

-At one time radio was the only broadcast means for news and entertainment.
-Fictional dramas even played out on the radio.
-On October 30, 1938 CBS broadcast the drama "War of the Worlds."
-They intended it only slightly as a Halloween prank.
-Unfortunately, not everyone caught the part introducing the "fictional" drama.
+In the past, radio was the only broadcast means for news and entertainment.
+Fictional dramas were even played on the radio.
+On October 30, 1938, CBS broadcasted the drama, "War of the Worlds."
+They only intended it to be a Halloween prank but, unfortunately, not everyone caught the part introducing it as a "fictional" drama.
 Many people believed Earth truly was being invaded by Martians.
 Chaos erupted in the streets of many cities.
 This was the power of radio.
-Celebrate by experiencing what was radio was like at the peak of its influence by listening to the original "War of the Worlds" broadcast.
+Celebrate by experiencing what radio was like at the peak of its influence by listening to the original "War of the Worlds" broadcast.

 Why We Love World Radio Day

-Radio has been with us longer than any other kind of broadcast media.
-That means more people have access to radio than anything else.
-Each year on World Radio Day, experts in the field join together to work out how to reach isolated communities.
-World Radio Day makes sure everybody, no matter how wealthy or remote, has access to information.
+The radio has been with us longer than any other kind of broadcast media.
+That means more people have access to it than most other technologies.
+Each year on World Radio Day, experts in the field join together to figure out how to reach isolated communities.
+World Radio Day makes sure everybody, no matter how central or remote, has access to information.

-There's lots of ways to get news, information, and entertainment.
-If you're getting it from cable television or internet you had to pay for that.
+There are lots of ways to get news, information, and entertainment.
+If you're getting it from cable television or the internet, you probably have to pay for that.
 Not so with radio.
-You get radio free in your car, in a cafe, and even in elevators.
+You get it free in your car, in a cafe, and even in elevators.
 World Radio Day ensures this coverage will continue with the best quality programming possible.